 It was a bit of a roller-coaster over here in BookWyrm Cove, but I’m coming out of February really excited!
 The spaces where I feel like I didn’t accomplish as much are outweighed by some fantastic progress.
 Let’s dive in!
-(Amazon links generate commissions and support my endeavor to become a published author.
-Thank you!)

 I had hoped to have the third draft of Shenanigans done by the end of February.
 Unfortunately, that didn’t happen.
 I think my big problem right now is that I don’t have a routine anymore, and at the beginning of the month, I tried to force myself to get the work done without the structure necessary to meet that goal.
 On top of that, I got deep into studying for my social media marketing class and all my attention turned towards upping my Instagram game.
 About half way through the month, I just kind of let myself relax a bit and work on the projects I felt most excited about.

 I don’t want to stretch myself too thin, but I really want to finish the third draft by the end of March.
 At this point, I think I’m looking at the general pace of NaNoWriMo, so I can totally do this!
 While I do need structure, I’m trying not to get too hung up on a strict routine, so instead my new process is to take it day by day.
 I’ve been starting my mornings by writing out an hourly schedule that is focused on what I need to do that day.
 It has really been helping me manage my time and accomplish more during the day.
 I find if nothing else, I don’t lose time trying to figure out what to do next during the day because I make all of those decisions while I’m too tired to overthink it.